Benefits Of Play Therapy For Kids

 Does your child need play therapy?

 You're not alone if you are concerned that your child might have a mental health condition.
 According to the CDC, approximately 20 million children ages three to 17 have been diagnosed with mental health conditions like ADHD, anxiety, depression, or post-traumatic stress disorder (PTSD).
-As children often express emotions indirectly, play therapy can benefit those experiencing distressing symptoms or confusing thoughts and feelings.
+As kids often express emotions indirectly, play therapy can benefit those experiencing distressing symptoms or confusing thoughts and feelings.

 Talking to a therapist can be uncomfortable or frightening for a child who does not know what the adult in the room is expecting or asking for.
 They can use their imaginations and interact with toys to communicate by playing.
 This may allow them to express themselves and discover strategies to grow closer to their family.

-Play therapy support and online counseling
+Play therapy support

 Takeaway